Post

 Engagement and Moderation Bots

-• Comment moderation: Filter spam in discussion groups
+• Comment moderation: Filter spam in discussion groups, which is especially important if your channel has an associated community group

 Payment and Membership Bots